Kanangnut/EDA-Credit-Classification-Using-ML/README.md

 #### **Objective**
 The goal of the project is to evaluate and compare the performance of different machine learning models using various metrics.
-You are analyzing both training and testing metrics to determine the effectiveness of each model.
+And analyzing both training and testing metrics to determine the effectiveness of each model.

 #### **Models Analyzed**
 - Logistic Regression